stackbit-projects/happy-birch-fb33a/src/pages/pricing.md

           Yes!
 We understand there's a lot to get setup before your team can make full use of the system.
 We offer a bespoke onboarding solution to all customers.
-This currently includes bulk setup of staff user accounts, and import policies.
+This currently includes bulk setup of staff user accounts, and importing of policies.
 You can provide policies to us in most document formats including PDF and Word Doc.

           We offer this solution at a flat rate of £199.
       - question: What is classed as an 'active' user?